Quick Details

 -

-🍽️ Enjoy a Magical Evening at Dinner in the Depot – Friday, August 16!
+🍽️ Enjoy a Romantic Evening at Dinner in the Depot – Friday, February 13 or Saturday February 14!

-Join us for a luxurious six-course dining experience at TVRM’s historic Grand Junction Depot, complete with live music to set the perfect ambiance.
-After dinner, unwind with a relaxing train ride through Chattanooga — the perfect way to end a summer evening.
+Join us for a luxurious five-course dining experience at TVRM’s historic Grand Junction Depot.
+After dinner, unwind with a relaxing train ride — the perfect way to end an evening.

 🍴 Menu Highlights